 The Public Health Agency of Sweden has the task of disseminating scientifically based knowledge to promote health and prevent disease and injury.
 In collaboration with other stakeholders, we offer a knowledge base and methodological support, and follow up and evaluate different methods and efforts.
 Our mission from the government is also to monitor the health status of the population and the factors that affect this.
 The agency pays special attention to the groups of people with the greatest risk of suffering ill-health.
-Important partners are other governmental agencies, regions, county councils and municipalities.
+Important partners are other governmental agencies, regions and municipalities.

 Collection and analysis of data